-The ‘Akaka falls are a 422 ft (135 m) tall waterfall and are part of the ‘Akaka falls state park.
-They are located a short distance above Hilo and should be part of any road trip that takes you past the ‘Akaka falls state park.
+The ‘Akaka falls are a 422 ft (135 m) tall waterfall and are the highlight of the ‘Akaka falls state park.
+This park is located a short distance above Hilo and a visit to the ‘Akaka falls should be part of any road trip at the Hamakua coast.

-Be prepared to meet other people here because the ‘Akaka falls are one of the more popular attractions on this side of the island.
+Be prepared to meet other people on the trail because the ‘Akaka falls are one of the more popular attractions on this side of the island.
 They also are one of our 5 favorite Big Island Waterfalls.

 Is it possible to go on a zipline tour at the ‘Akaka falls?